-The Safe Haven Bathhouse was designed by TYIN and built to accommodate the needs of the Safe Haven Orphanage.
-In that climate, it is important for small children to be hygienic to prevent diseases.
+The Safe Haven Bathhouse was designed by TYIN and built to accommodate the needs of the Safe Haven Orphanage, including toilets and laundry.
+In Thailand, small children are vulnerable to climatic and environmentally caused illnesses, making hygiene a primary concern in preventing diseases.
 With the help of local workers, the bathhouse was built in two weeks.
 It has an area for toilets, showering, washing clothes and a washing room.
-Buried pipes take away the sewage, which is dealt with on-site.
+Buried pipes take away the sewage, which is dealt with on-site through the use of concrete tanks buried in the ground.
+The subterranean tanks, which are capable of handling large amounts of water, were selected with the heavy rainy season in mind.
 The floors are made of gravel and stones that drain the water and do not need much maintenance.
-The design is adapted to the local Karen culture.
+The design is adapted to the local Karen culture and available materials.

 *Please note that building designs are being included as “products” in the Habitat Sector of the Solutions Library to allow readers to learn from how projects were designed and constructed and how they are serving the occupants, whether effective or ineffective.

-Staff and children at the Safe Heaven Orphanage.
+Staff and children at the Safe Haven Orphanage.

 Building designs generally fall under architectural copyright.